Puncch Beat: Episode 11: Phoenix

 All the students are preparing for the prestigious tournament.
 Ranbir and Rahat are having a tough competition.
 Just then, Rajbir arrives and has an argument with Coach Rana.
-He says that he doesn't trust Rana's coaching and hence from then on Ranbir will train under him.
+He says that he does not trust Rana's coaching and hence from then on Ranbir will train under him.
 Rahat tell Coach Rana that he has a tough time concentrating since so much is going on his life.
 The coach gives him a pep talk.
 He tells him all the anger that he has inside him must come out in the ring.
 He gives him the example of Mohammed Ali and tells him that he taught everyone that we can never let people or emotions take control over ourselves and we must learn to fight them.
 He also tells him that Rajbir Chowdhary has everything that he could have owned.
 This was because he was the only Slayer who had lost to an Oathkeeper- Rajbir.
 He makes him understand he must learn to channelize his anger at the right place.
 This motivates him and he decides to fight back with all his best.
 Dinky and Padmini also continue their vigorous practice.
 Meanwhile, Ranbir starts ignoring Aditi.
 The day of the phoenix Tournament arrives and all the schools are welcomed by Rosewood High.
 She then calls upon Rajbir to decide the fighters for the boxing tournament.
 He deliberately puts Rahat against a tough competitor.
 At the Chinese center, Dinky is eating her noodles.
 When Rahat arrives, she tells him that they are not supposed to talk.
 Despite that Rahat apologizes to her for his rudeness.
 The shopkeeper then tells her that Rahat had been visiting the shop for a very long time.
 He used to order food but he never ate it in wait of Dinky.
 She realizes that Rahat also loves her.
 They finish their noodles and then return to the school, hand in hand.